Trustee: University of Chichester Multi-academy Trust

 - Strategic leadership

 The University of Chichester Multi-Academy Trust is committed to diversity and equality of opportunity.
 We welcome applications from all suitably qualified or experienced people.
 We particularly welcome applications from Black and Minority ethnic communities who are currently under-represented on our Trustee Board.

 About the Trust

 The University of Chichester Multi-academy Trust was set up in 2013 by the University of Chichester, which has a long track record of working in partnership with schools and developing expertise in education.
 A focussed review of the Trust by Ofsted in July 2017 stated that the quality of education in the trust’s schools is improving rapidly.
 Trustees and officers share a strongly held view that each school is unique and should develop their individual identity.
-The Trust now has 13 academies and we are in discussion with three more schools who are interested in joining us.
-Our academies are all within a geographical area covering West Sussex, Hampshire and Portsmouth.
+The Trust now has 14 academies who are all within a geographical area covering West Sussex, Hampshire and Portsmouth.

 The Trust’s vision is for all young people to be inspired by an excellent education that raises their aspirations and enriches their lives.